husthub/coffee/app/views/home/faq.html.md

 What Measures Have Been Taken to Secure the Funds on Peer4Commit?
 -----------------------------------------------------------------
-The project funds are isolated in different accounts in the wallet, so if someone ever finds a way to get more tips than the project balance, Peercoin will not take the funds from another project and will refuse the transaction.
+The project funds are isolated in different accounts in the wallet, so if someone ever finds a way to get more tips than the project balance, UniversityCoin will not take the funds from another project and will refuse the transaction.
 Projects with a high balance have a part of its funds moved to cold storage.
 This is still a manual operation, but will soon be automated.
 The website runs in an isolated virtual server running only this service.

 Conclusion
 -----------